JetBrains/Qodana/topics/circleci.md

 [//]: # (title: CircleCI)

+<link-summary>You can build Qodana into your CircleCI pipelines using the CircleCI Qodana orb.</link-summary>

 CircleCI is a cloud-based CI/CD system.
 You can build %instance% into your CircleCI [pipelines](https://circleci.com/docs/concepts#pipelines) using the CircleCI Qodana [orb](https://circleci.com/docs/orb-concepts) as described in this procedure: